top of page

 These pups are known for their loyalty, intelligence, and protective nature, making them excellent companions.
 With their distinctive large, square heads and short, sleek coats, Cane Corsos have an imposing yet dignified appearance that commands attention.

 With proper training and socialization from a young age, cane corsos can also be gentle, affectionate, and loyal family companions.
-Corsos form strong bonds with their owners and are generally good with children when raised with them.
+Corsos form strong bonds with their owners and are generally good with children when raised with them, making a perfect protection dog for the entire family.

-They require consistent leadership and a firm but loving approach.
+They do however require consistent leadership and a firm but loving approach.

-Plenty of exercise and mental stimulation is a must for this active working breed.
+Plenty of exercise and mental stimulation is a must for this active working breed, they like to have a job.

 Although their size and strength may seem intimidating, a well-bred and well-socialized Cane Corso can be a calm, stable, and devoted addition to the family for the right owner willing to put in the time and effort to train them properly, though their protective instincts mean they can be standoffish with strangers at first.

-The cane corso has a fascinating and storied past that stretches back centuries.
+The cane corso has a fascinating and storied past that stretches back centuries, Its noble lineage traces back over 2,000 years.
 This majestic breed traces its lineage to the molossus, the mighty war dogs of ancient Rome, they originated in Greece and the Balkans, and is the ancestor of many modern dog breeds, including the American Molossus, Cane Corso, and Bulldog.
 Corsos served as fearless guardians and loyal companions to soldiers and nobility alike.
 As the Roman Empire expanded throughout Europe, the dogs spread far and wide.

 After the empire's fall, corsos continued to thrive in Italy where they found work as farm dogs, hunters, and protectors of family and property.
 Their powerful build, courage, and even temperament made them ideally suited to these roles.